 The Board can set up Board Committees to consult and decide on individual issues; these must include at least three members of the Board of Executive Directors.
 For the preparation of important decisions, such as those on acquisitions, divestitures, investments and personnel, the Board has various commissions at the level below the Board that carefully assess the planned measure and evaluate the associated opportunities and risks, and based on this information, report and make recommendations to the Board – independently of the affected business area.

 The Board of Executive Directors informs the Supervisory Board regularly, without delay and comprehensively, of all issues important to the company with regard to planning, business development, risk situation, risk management and compliance.
 Furthermore, the Board of Executive Directors coordinates the company’s strategic orientation with the Supervisory Board.

-The Statutes of BASF SE define certain transactions that require the Board of Executive Directors to obtain the Supervisory Board’s approval prior to their conclusion.
-Such cases include the acquisition and disposal of enterprises and parts of enterprises, the issue of bonds or comparable financial instruments; however, this is only necessary if the acquisition or disposal price or the amount of the issue in an individual case exceeds 3% of the equity reported in the last approved Consolidated Financial Statements of the BASF Group.
+The Statutes of BASF SE deﬁne certain transactions that require the Board of Executive Directors to obtain the Supervisory Board’s approval prior to their conclusion.
+Such cases include the acquisition and disposal of enterprises and parts of enterprises, as well as the issue of bonds or comparable ﬁnancial instruments.
+However, this is only necessary if the acquisition or disposal price or the amount of the issue in an individual case exceeds 3% of the equity reported in the last approved Consolidated Financial Statements of the BASF Group.

 The members of the Board of Executive Directors, including their areas of responsibility and memberships on the supervisory bodies of other companies, are listed under Management and Supervisory Boards.